 Pretty Cards for the OccasionWith the nostalgia and elegance of the imagery, the Twelve Days of Christmas couldn't offer a lovelier theme for all your Christmas stationery, so make sure your cards, family letters, and even gift tags reflect the song's lyrics.

 The partridge and her festive pear tree are the most immediately recognizable symbols of the holiday song.
 Also consider other elements, such as drums for the twelve drummers drumming or an elegant pair of turtledoves.

-The Party of the SeasonPretty printed clipart and other decorations will deliver an instantly festive mood for your holiday party this year.
+Party Decorations and FoodPretty printed clipart and other decorations will deliver an instantly festive mood for your holiday party this year.
 Again, choose Twelve Days; not only will your choices be easier to make, you'll also have a cohesive, visually pleasing theme guests will love.

 At your local crafts store, pick up a pair of doves, a plump partridge or other seasonal bird and place at the center of the table; surround the bird or birds with real or artificial garlands, greenery and berries (be careful with these if there will be small and very curious children around; some winter berries can be unhealthy to eat).

 Also look for specialty candies (marzipan or chocolate are great choices) that have a Twelve Days theme.
 If you can't find these, try old-fashioned candies instead, like ribbon candy, candy canes, peppermint and butterscotch.
+Alternately, make sugar cookies using 12 Days of Christmas cookie cutters.
 Finish off your party atmosphere with a big bowl of punch or traditional spiked eggnog.